dsoglobal/dsowebsite/content/blogposts/may-2019-update.md

 \- Roshni Mehta, Case Comp Participant & Student, Carnegie Mellon University

-> *"The case competition was great!
+> *“The case competition was great!
 The teams all approached the problem differently and we are already implementing several suggestions - improving our website, better showcasing our value proposition and great team members, and simplifying our student outreach.
-We look forward to some of the team members joining DSO to co-create their vision with us."*
+We look forward to some of the team members joining DSO to co-create their vision with us.”*

 \- Anthony Buchanan, CXO, DSO